Suvansarkar/odin-recipes/README.md

-# odin-recipies
+# Odin-Recipes

-This is a simple HTML project made while following The Odin Project's "Odin Recipies" assignment.
+This is a simple HTML project made while following The Odin Project's "Odin Recipes" assignment.

 ## Skills Demonstrated